 If you have any questions that are not answered by the guidelines on the “Submit” page, please email us at lostballoonmag at gmail dot com.

-Editor-in-Chief: Chelsea Voulgares lives just outside Chicago with her partner and their two goofy dogs.
-Her fiction has been published in venues including Passages North, JMWW Journal, Cheap Pop, Midwestern Gothic, and Jellyfish Review, and has been recognized by a number of organizations and magazines including The Hambidge Center, Glimmer Train, the Chicago Department of Cultural Affairs, and the Illinois Arts Council.
+Editor-in-Chief: Chelsea Voulgares lives just outside Chicago.
+Her fiction has been published in journals such as Passages North, gravel, and Cheap Pop, and has been recognized by a number of organizations and magazines including The Hambidge Center, Glimmer Train, the Chicago Department of Cultural Affairs, and the Illinois Arts Council.
+Her story “Hotbox” was longlisted in Wigleaf’s Top 50 (2019).
 You can follow her on Twitter @chelsvoulgares and learn more about her at chelseavoulgares.com.